 These interactions will likely make up the bulk of your workload.
 These are questions that your team has been asked countless times before and their solutions are well-documented in your knowledge base or help desk.

-That being said, it's essential to keep in mind that the customer doesn't know — or care — that their question is common or routine.
-To them, all of their inquiries are equally important and should be treated with the same care and urgency as any other problem.
-If they feel like you're going through the motions or trying to quickly close their case, customers won't be delighted with their experience and may push for more information.
+Keep in mind that the customer doesn‘t know — or care — that their question is common.
+To them, all of their inquiries are equally important and they expect you to treat them with the same care and urgency as others.
+If customers feel you’re not fully engaged or rushing to resolve their issue, they may not be satisfied with their experience and could ask for more details.

 In customer support, it's better to provide a detailed response and walk the customer through a solution rather than assuming that they understand your explanation.
 If possible, link the customer to a relevant knowledge base article and go through troubleshooting steps together until a solution is reached.
 That way, the customer can ask you questions along the way, rather than creating a new support ticket every time they get stuck.